Ocado to be paid £200m in deal to settle robot patent case

 Neill Abrams, group general counsel and company secretary, added: “I’m delighted that this litigation has now ended on satisfactory terms.”

-The full terms of the settlement are confidential but Ocado said that both firms are allowed to continue to use and market their own existing products without challenge of infringement of the other’s post-2020 patents.
+The full terms of the settlement are confidential but both firms are allowed to continue to use and market their existing products without challenge of infringement of the other’s post-2020 patents.

-It added that AutoStore is not permitted to make or use a single-space cavity robot in any jurisdiction where Ocado has patent protection.
+It adds that AutoStore is not permitted to make or use a single-space cavity robot in any jurisdiction where Ocado has patent protection.

 When it first announced its claims, AutoStore said Ocado was using some of its patented robot technology.